rchak007/FinTech_Case_Study/README.md

 “Once you’re a member, you’re always a member because we want you to come back every day,” Noto said.
 That way, users may be more likely to consider SoFi for an additional financial product once they hit new life-cycle milestones.

-SoFi is led by Noto, who [took over as chief executive three years back](https://www.marketwatch.com/story/twitter-stock-slips-following-anthony-noto-resignation-2018-01-23) after formerly serving as the chief operating officer of Twitter, the co-head of Goldman Sachs’ technology investment banking group, and the chief financial officer of the National Football League. (refereces  https://www.marketwatch.com/story/five-things-to-know-about-sofi-as-it-goes-public-11615916651)
+SoFi is led by Noto, who [took over as chief executive three years back](https://www.marketwatch.com/story/twitter-stock-slips-following-anthony-noto-resignation-2018-01-23) after formerly serving as the chief operating officer of Twitter, the co-head of Goldman Sachs’ technology investment banking group, and the chief financial officer of the National Football League.
+[Reference](https://www.marketwatch.com/story/five-things-to-know-about-sofi-as-it-goes-public-11615916651)

-SoFi (NYSE:[IPOE](https://seekingalpha.com/symbol/IPOE?source=content_type:react|section:main_content|button:body_link" \o "Social Capital Hedosophia Holdings Corp.
-V)) is a fast-growing American personal finance company that offers a suite of financial products to consumers directly through its [app](https://apps.apple.com/us/app/sofi-invest-and-track-money/id1191985736) and [website](https://www.sofi.com/).
+SoFi (NYSE:[IPOE] is a fast-growing American personal finance company that offers a suite of financial products to consumers directly through its [app](https://apps.apple.com/us/app/sofi-invest-and-track-money/id1191985736) and [website](https://www.sofi.com/).

 SoFi has been structured around three operating segments; (1) Lending; (2) Technology platform; and (3) Financial Services.
 Its lending arm constituted 83% of estimated 2021 fiscal year revenue.
 This deals with personal, home, and private student loans.